golf-clash-notebook/golf-clash-notebook.github.io/modules/site/src/main/tut/home.md

     {% include news/feed-widget.liquid %}

     <p>
-      An open source compilation of all things Golf Clash.
+      An open source compilation of Golf Clash content.
 Here you'll find past guides, descriptions, tips and more for the game of Golf Clash that may help you along your way.
     </p>

     <p>